 Real Friends (Schools Tour)

-The play is interactive.
-We 'freeze the action' and the pupils have an opportunity to discuss what is happening in the scene.
 We then have live conversations about the issues raised so far.
 We then revisit and change the action, based on the pupil’s suggestions and observations.
 This technique is called forum theatre.

 The performance runs for one hour, typically from 10am - 11am and is performed in the school hall.